huggingface/datasets/ADD_NEW_DATASET.md

 * Using several **configurations** allow to have like sub-datasets inside a dataset and are needed in two main cases:

-	- The dataset covers or group several sub-datasets or domains that the users may want to access independantly and/or
+	- The dataset covers or group several sub-datasets or domains that the users may want to access independently and/or
 	- The dataset comprise several sub-part with different features/organizations of the data (e.g. two types of CSV files with different types of columns).
-Inside a configuration of a dataset, all the data should have the same format (columns) but the columns can change accross configurations.
+Inside a configuration of a dataset, all the data should have the same format (columns) but the columns can change across configurations.

 * **Splits** are a more fine grained division than configurations.
 They allow you, inside a configuration of the dataset, to split the data in typically train/validation/test splits.
 All the splits inside a configuration should have the same columns/features and splits are thus defined for each specific configurations of there are several.